ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 You can find out more about the PSBBN software on [Wikipedia](https://en.wikipedia.org/wiki/PlayStation_Broadband_Navigator).

+If you appreciate my work and want to support the continued development of the "PSBBN Definitive English Patch 2.0" and other PS2-related projects, you can now do so via [Ko-fi](https://ko-fi.com/cosmicscale)

 ## Patch Features
 - A full English translation of the stock Japanese BB Navigator version 0.32
 - All binaries, XML files, textures, and pictures have been translated*